babel-utils/babel-plugin-tester/README.md

   // Defaults to the plugin name
   title: 'describe block title',

-  // Only useful if you're using fixtures, fixture, or outputFixture options.
+  // Only useful if you're using fixtures, codeFixture, outputFixture, or
-  // Defaults to the absolute path of the file the pluginTester function was
+  // execFixture options.
+Defaults to the absolute path of the file the
-  // invoked in, which is equivalent to the following line:
+  // pluginTester function was invoked from, which is equivalent to the
+  // following line:
   filepath: __filename,

   // These are the defaults that will be lodash.mergeWith'd with the provided